 - Reviews the updated FEC in eFECS for FECs that have not been certified,.

-- Adjusts the FEC to reflect the salary changes made via the salary transfer,
+- Adjusts the printed paper copy of the FEC to reflect the salary changes made via the salary transfer,

 - Staples the final posted salary transfer, and “Notes,” if applicable, to the paper FEC,